-(c) Mr Garry Plowright - Non-Executive Director
+(c) Mr Andrew Kirk - Non-Executive Director

-Mr Plowright was appointed on 10 June 2015 (four years, three months).
-Mr Plowright is not a significant shareholder in the company and has served in this role for such a period that the Board considers him to be independent.
-Mr Plowright does have a consulting arrangement with the Company, however the board still considers him to be independent due to the nature of the consulting agreement and considers that it does not compromise his independence.
+Mr Kirk was appointed on 17 May 2022 (one year, four months).
+Mr Kirk is not a significant shareholder in the company and has served in this role for such a period that the Board considers him to be independent.
+Mr Kirk does have a consulting arrangement with the Company, however, the Board still considers him to be independent due to the nature of the consulting agreement and considers that it does not compromise his independence.